TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 We do not require you to use icons and you will not earn any points with them.
-If you want to use them anyway, you should put the icons into the folder `icons` and place a proper attribution or licence file next to them.
+If you want to use them anyway, you should put the icons into the folder `icons` and place a proper attribution or license file next to them.

 #### Challenge